 Additionally, you can also check your respiratory rate (how many breaths you take per minute).
 That number should be relatively stable from night to night.
 If you see significant changes, it could indicate an underlying issue, such as an infection with the new coronavirus.

 How Accurately Does WHOOP Track Sleep?

-According to WHOOP, their sleep tracking is 95% accurate compared to the calibration tests the company has done in sleep labs.
+According to WHOOP, their sleep metrics are 95% accurate compared to the calibration tests the company has done in sleep labs.
 The University of Arizona recently published a study on sleep trackers and called WHOOP “highly accurate.”